A Basic Guide to Buying a Vinyl Cutter for Signs

 Drive motors: Stepper or Servo

-(Fig1: Stepper motor and digital servo motor) The engine of a vinyl cutter is its drive motor.
+The engine of a vinyl cutter is its drive motor.
 The drive motor powers the grit roller that advances and retracts media and moves the blade across the platen.
 The two kinds of drive motors used are mechanical stepper motors and digital servo motors.
 As the name implies, a mechanical stepper motor moves in small increments or steps, driven by physical gears.
 It’s an old, familiar technology whose main advantage is economy.
 The downsides are mechanical noise-which can sometimes be quite harsh- and loss of precision on small graphics.
-Large images can be cut accurately, but on characters smaller than a half inch, the physical size of the gears prevents the machine from being able to plot the path smoothly resulting in jagged lines that look pixelated instead of smooth arcs.
+Large images can be cut accurately, but on characters smaller than a half-inch, the physical size of the gears prevents the machine from being able to plot the path smoothly.
+This causes jagged lines that look pixelated instead of smooth arcs.

 Stepper motors are more economical and allow manufacturers to produce usable vinyl cutters more affordably.
-Most entry level plotters use this older, simpler mechanical drive system.
-The Graphtec Silhouette Cameo craft cutter, Vinyl EXPRESS R Series, EnduraCut, and EnduraCUT LX sign cutters use mechanical steppers.
-All other Vinyl EXPRESS cutters beginning with the EnduraCUT Plus use digital servo drive systems.
+Most entry-level plotters use this older, simpler mechanical drive system.
+The Graphtec Silhouette Cameo craft cutter, and Vinyl EXPRESS R Series sign cutters use mechanical steppers.
+All other Vinyl EXPRESS cutters beginning with the EnduraCUT 2 use digital servo drive systems.

-In cutters driven by digital servo motors, a digital encoder translates the software’s commands into ones and zeros resulting in smooth, precise movement of the drive motor and cutting head.
-It has three advantages.
+In cutters driven by digital servo motors, a digital encoder translates the software’s commands into ones and zeros.
+The result is smooth, precise movement of the drive motor and cutting head.
+This offers three advantages.
 The lack of mechanical gears makes these machines much quieter in operation.
 More importantly, the digitally directed movement allows the cutter to turn and pivot along much smaller paths with precision.
 Letters as small as 1/8”* are cut just as precisely as larger characters.

 The other benefit of digital servo motors is superior tracking.
 Tracking is a cutter’s ability to maintain a straight path along the length of the vinyl.
-Digitally driven cutters typically achieve up to ten times better tracking than stepping cutters This makes them a better choice for graphics both very large and very small.
+Digitally driven cutters typically achieve up to ten times better tracking than stepping cutters So digital servo cutters are a better choice for graphics both very large and very small.

 *Helvetica med. font

-(Fig 2: The Q Series is engineered for superior tracking) The drive motor isn’t the only element affecting tracking capabilities.
+The drive motor isn’t the only element affecting tracking capabilities.
 The quality of the pinch roller assemblies, presence or absence of a floor stand, and features in the control panel all play a role.
-As noted above, tracking is critical for efficient production of medium and long graphics such as banners, pinstriping, and partial vehicle wraps.
+As noted above, tracking is critical for efficient production of medium and long graphics such as banners, pin-striping, and partial vehicle wraps.
 Inferior tracking leads to wasted time and wasted materials.

 To choose the right cutter, it’s imperative that you know what size graphics you’re going to produce.
-If your business plan is based on scrap book and hobby sized decals, a simple entry level cutter may suffice.
-If your plans include graphics less than ten feet long, a basic desktop cutter like an EnduraCUT product may be all you need.
-But if you intend to cut vehicle accent striping, partial wraps or anything else over 10 – 12 feet long, it would be wise to invest in a cutter with better media handling and tracking capabilities.
+If your business plan is based on scrap book and hobby sized decals, a simple entry-level cutter may suffice.
+If your plans include graphics less than ten feet long, a basic desktop cutter like an R19 or R31 may be all you need.
+But if you intend to cut vehicle accent striping, partial wraps or anything else over 10 feet long, it would be wise to invest in a cutter with better media handling and tracking capabilities (Fig 1).